ynadt/BookGenerator/README.md

-# BookGenerator
-Random book generator for different locales
+# Random Book Generator App with change of locales